Due diligence

 Screening workflows break when identities are fragmented and review trails depend on manual search tabs.

 Most relevant for risk and diligence teams.
 The point of this page is to connect one problem shape to the cities, industries, sources, projects, and essays that support it.
-Refreshed Apr 5, 2026 from the current use-case matrix and linked archive records.
+Refreshed Apr 18, 2026 from the current use-case matrix.
+Matrix leaf pages are paused, so this page routes visitors into the stronger hub and proof layers.

 demonstrated systems linked as proof behind the solution page